Our current projects

 100% of the proceeds went to support projects in Namibia.

-Among other things, around 120 children receive a nutritious, healthy lunch three times a week in two soup kitchens, a further 50 young people are given accommodation in a student hostel and around 40 parents are additionally supported with school fees for their children or with kindergarten fees for their small children.
+Among other things, around 120 children receive a nutritious, healthy lunch three times a week in two soup kitchens, a further 50 young people are provided with accommodation in a student hostel, and around 40 parents are additionally supported with school fees for their children or with kindergarten fees for their young children.

-It was nice that some of you were there and also found out about our work.
+It was nice that some of you were there and also learned about our work.

-The Namibia Support Association consolidates its structures in Namibia
+The Namibia Support Association strengthens its structures in Namibia

 A second soup kitchen for Okombahe